SumoLogic/sumologic-documentation/docs/integrations/databases/opentelemetry/cassandra-opentelemetry.md

 <img src={useBaseUrl('img/integrations/databases/cassandra.png')} alt="Thumbnail icon" width="60"/> <img src={useBaseUrl('img/send-data/otel-color.svg')} alt="Thumbnail icon" width="45"/>

-The [Cassandra](https://cassandra.apache.org/_/cassandra-basics.html) - OpenTelemetry app is a log and metric based app that helps you monitor the availability, performance, health, and resource utilization of your Cassandra clusters.
-Preconfigured dashboards provide insight into resource utilization, cache/Gossip/Memtable statistics and Error and warnings along with the request served and latency, storage and compaction related metrics.
-Cassandra logs are sent to Sumo Logic through OpenTelemetry [filelog receiver](https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/main/receiver/filelogreceiver) and cassandra metrics are sent to Sumo Logic using [JMX opentelemetry receiver](https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/main/receiver/jmxreceiver) with the `target_system` set as [`cassandra`](https://github.com/open-telemetry/opentelemetry-java-contrib/blob/main/jmx-metrics/docs/target-systems/cassandra.md)
+The [Cassandra](https://cassandra.apache.org/_/cassandra-basics.html) app is a log and metrics-based app that helps you monitor the availability, performance, health, and resource utilization of your Cassandra clusters.
+The pre-configured dashboards provide insight into resource utilization, cache/Gossip/Memtable statistics, error and warnings, request served and latency, storage, and compaction.

+Cassandra logs are sent to Sumo Logic through OpenTelemetry [filelog receiver](https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/main/receiver/filelogreceiver) and cassandra metrics are sent to Sumo Logic using [JMX opentelemetry receiver](https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/main/receiver/jmxreceiver) with the `target_system` set as [`cassandra`](https://github.com/open-telemetry/opentelemetry-java-contrib/blob/main/jmx-metrics/docs/target-systems/cassandra.md).

 The app supports Logs from the open-source version of Cassandra.
 The App is tested on the 4.0.0 version of Cassandra.